including over a third of the top 25 banks

 - Jersey’s banking sector has been able to provide services to support the fast-growing alternative investment funds industry, in particular the real estate, private equity and hedge fund markets

-- We provide an extensive range of services, including multi-currency banking, offshore mortgages, investment solutions and more
+- We provide an extensive range of services, including multi-currency offshore bank accounts, offshore mortgages, investment solutions and more

 - There are more than 20 bank branches and subsidiaries located in Jersey and they include nearly half of the top 25 banks in the world, by Tier 1 Capital